turtlekazu/Furiganable/README.md

 # Features

-- Supports Compose Multiplatform (Android, iOS)
+- Compatible with Compose Multiplatform (Android, iOS)
-- Supports both Material 2 / Material 3 libraries
+- Compatible with both Material 2 and Material 3 libraries
+- Easily add furigana by writing text in a simple predefined format
 - Supports Localization

 # Variations